robbeman/jquery_sprites/readme.md

 ## Additional info
 This plugin requires jQuery and is only tested on jQuery 1.9 - for now - but will probably work on earlier versions

-This is the first public release of the code, it might contain bugs, flaws or some other unintended things.
+This is just an experimental little project, it might contain bugs, flaws or some other unintended things.
 Feedback is welcome.

 Testing this plugin with other versions of jQuery might be usefull, once tested, I will note it here (maybe even with a special thank you note).